WeblateOrg/weblate/docs/admin/access.rst

 1. Create a new *group ACL* in the :guilabel:`Group ACL` section.
 Pick a project, subproject, language, or a combination, which will be locked to this group ACL.
+2. Define permissions you want to limit by this *group ACL*.
-2. Use the ``+`` (plus sign) button to the right of :guilabel:`Groups` field to create a new group.
+3. Use the ``+`` (plus sign) button to the right of :guilabel:`Groups` field to create a new group.
 In the pop-up window, fill out the group name and assign permissions.
-3. Save the newly created group ACL.
+4. Save the newly created group ACL.
-4. In the :guilabel:`Users` section of the admin interface, assign users to the newly created group.
+5. In the :guilabel:`Users` section of the admin interface, assign users to the newly created group.

 For example, you could create a group called ``czech_translators``, assign it